EnterpriseDB/repmgr/README.md

 >
 > Additionally you should be sure that the current primary can be shut down
 > quickly and cleanly.
 In particular, access from applications should be
-> minimalized or preferably blocked completely.
+> minimized or preferably blocked completely.
 Also be aware that if there
 > is a backlog of files waiting to be archived, PostgreSQL will not shut
 > down until archiving completes.
 >